spatialos/gdk-for-unity/docs/index.md

-[//]: # (
-Suggestion:
-This page orients the user on what  SpatialOS is, what the GDK is and what these docs are in relation to the SpatialOS docs.
-It also references that the GDK is availble to download from GitHub.
-It also suggests where to start - welcome setting up, tutorial.)

 # SpatialOS GDK for Unity (alpha)

 The SpatialOS Game Development Kit (GDK) for Unity enables game developers to build multiplayer [Unity](http://unity3d.com) games with [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
 It will be made up of three parts: